 Patients navigating their wellness journeys face a challenging road.
-The administrative burdens of specialty medications’ prescribing and approval processes create unnecessary and frustrating hurdles for both health care providers (HCPs) and patients.
+The administrative burdens of specialty medication's prescribing and approval processes create unnecessary and frustrating hurdles for both healthcare providers (HCPs) and patients.

 For these physicians and their patients, a non-commercial pharmacy (NCP) can transform how patients start and stay on their medication.
 While their purpose has primarily been supporting “free good” pharmaceutical programs, NCPs offer much more value.
 They serve as a virtual holding area for a prescription that is sent to a dispensing pharmacy once benefit verifications, prior authorizations, copay programs and other fulfillment needs are completed.

 The NCP is a pharmacy that can accept e-prescriptions, so the provider simply needs to prescribe the medication to the NCP.
 ConnectiveRx routinely works with pharmaceutical manufacturers to set up patient support programs using the NCP as the intake channel for enrollment into hub services.
-The NCP makes the starting process simple, automated and seamless so the remainder of the patient support services can be put to work.
+The NCP makes the starting process simple, automated, and seamless so the remainder of the patient support services can be put to work.

 Similarly, specialists prescribing other specialty medications, such as a self-injector product to treat osteoporosis, are able to do so via the NCP, never having to leave their existing workflow.

-Providers don’t need to enter the patient data because it is already in the EHR, and the relevant information is automatically transferred to the prescription.
+Providers don’t need to enter the patient data because it's already in the EHR, and the relevant information is automatically transferred to the prescription.
 In-workflow EHR prescribing can give patients access to the medication days or even weeks faster.
 The time providers would normally have spent dealing with authorizations can now be used where it belongs: with their patients.

-Ultimately, making the enrollment channel faster and easier for patients to get access to these potentially life-saving therapies is just one of many successful strategies for increasing the likelihood patients receive their first dose and improving adherence.
+Ultimately, making the enrollment channel faster and easier for patients to get access to these potentially life-saving therapies is just one of many successful strategies for increasing the likelihood that patients receive their first dose and improving adherence.
 Client feedback is overwhelmingly positive, and many are evaluating other products to move over to the NCP intake platform because of the value it provides in simplifying the patient’s entire medication journey.

-Sponsored guest posts are bylined articles that are screened by Drug Channels to ensure a topical relevance to our exclusive audience.
+Sponsored guest posts are bylined articles that are screened by Drug Channels to ensure topical relevance to our exclusive audience.
 These posts do not necessarily reflect our opinions and should not be considered endorsements.